GrahamCampbell/Laravel-Throttle/README.md

 **ThrottleServiceProvider**

 This class contains no public methods of interest.
 This class should be added to the providers array in `app/config/app.php`.
 This class will setup ioc bindings.

+**Filters**

+You may put the `throttle` filter in front of your routes to throttle them.
+The filter can take up to two parameters.
+The two parameters are `limit` and `time`.
+It may be useful for you to take a look at the [source](https://github.com/GrahamCampbell/Laravel-Throttle/blob/master/src/filters.php) for this, read the [tests](https://github.com/GrahamCampbell/Laravel-Throttle/blob/master/tests/Functional/FilterTest.php), or check out Laravel's [documentation](http://laravel.com/docs/routing#route-filters) if you need to.

 **Further Information**